microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-08.md

     -   [Debugging K8S Connection Refused](https://miuv.blog/2021/12/08/debugging-k8s-connection-refused)
 -   Use [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to simplify creation & deployment of the images to the registry.
 -   Modify the `Resources/Infrastructure/Helm/dapr-trafficcontrol/values.yaml` with the specific connection strings, tenant IDs, registry names, etc for your deployment.
+    -   Note that the names of the components in the Helm chart YAML files (and in the `values.yaml` file) may not be exactly what you specified in your config files or put in your C# code.
+You should check all the names of each component to ensure they match.
 -   Use [Helm](https://helm.sh/docs/) to deploy all the AKS configuration files to Azure.
 Helm will substitute the values in the `values.yaml` file into the various configuration files.
 -   Use various `kubectl` commands to validate that all the services are running in your AKS cluster.
 Here are some useful ones.

+    -   Set your current namespace to the dapr-trafficcontrol namespace

+        ```shell
+        kubectl config set-context --current --namespace=dapr-trafficcontrol
+        ```

     -   Get all pods (in the current namespace)